Commissioners and executive

 Assistant Commissioner

-Susan has over 20 years’ experience working in agriculture and natural resources management.
-This includes experience in undertaking economic analysis and providing policy advice on major reform initiatives in water, native vegetation, fisheries, forestry, biosecurity and agriculture.
-She has been on the board of the Murray Darling Basin Authority since 2016.
+Susan has over 20 years’ experience in agriculture and natural resources management.
+Since 2016, she has been on the board of Murray-Darling Basin Authority.
 Susan is also Chair of the Central West Local Land Services and was first appointed in 2017.
-She is a Technical Director – Natural Resources and Agriculture with GHD Pty Ltd. Prior to this, Susan was the Executive Officer, Macquarie River Food and Fibre, and a representative on the NSW and National Irrigators’ Councils for six years.
-She has a strong interest in farming – living and working on a family cattle stud near Dubbo.
+She is a Technical Director, Natural Resources and Agriculture with GHD Pty Ltd and was formerly Executive Officer of Macquarie River Food and Fibre.

 Executive